redferret/planet/README.md

 To view some images of what the engine has produced visit this site: http://cianferret.deviantart.com/

 ### Please Read the Wiki
+The simulation's framework is mostly built now.
+It's not too complicated and it's still small.
+Please read the wiki and ask questions if you wish to work on the simulation.

 ## Building
 Simply run Ant on the root directory where the build XML file is located.
 Newer versions of the project will eventually move to Maven